fbpx

 Exploitation of resources in the occupied territory

 The occupied part of Western Sahara is rich in resources and opportunities for economic activities.
-However, in order to use resources in a non-self-governing territory such as Western Sahara, the population concerned must first give its consent.
-The Sahrawis, represented by their internationally recognized agency Frente Polisario, have not given this consent.
+Numerous foreign companies benefit from this.
+However, in order to be allowed to use resources in a non-self-governing territory such as Western Sahara, the affected population must first give its consent.
+The Sahrawis, represented by their internationally recognized representative body Frente Polisario, have not given this consent.
 Swiss companies are also involved.

 Sahrauis protest against LafargeHolcim in Western Sahara